-2.1 The application site is located on the northern edge of Stubbington, and comprises the site of a former, large detached dwelling known as The Grange.
-The Grange, constructed in the late 1960s, was essentially abandoned by its owner which resulted in considerable health and safety issues and its subsequent demolition in 2018.

-- 2.2 The site is bounded to the west by the southern end of Ranvilles Lane.
-Along its northern boundary is Oakcroft Lane, which forms the northern perimeter road of Stubbington. - 2.3 To the south east of the application site lies an open undeveloped field.
+- 2.1 The application site is located on the northern edge of Stubbington, and comprises the site of a former, large detached dwelling known as The Grange and an adjoining field.
+The Grange, constructed in the late 1960s, was essentially abandoned by its owner which resulted in considerable health and safety issues and its subsequent demolition in 2018. - 2.2 The site is bounded to the west by the southern end of Ranvilles Lane.
+Along its northern boundary is Oakcroft Lane, which forms the northern perimeter road of Stubbington. - 2.3 To the east and south of the application site lies Crofton Cemetery, and to the southwest lie six existing two storey properties on Farm House Close.
+Between the cemetery and the application site lies a small stream, along which runs a ribbon of mature trees and shrubs.
+The boundary of The Grange itself is contained by a belt of mature leylandii trees (to Ranvilles Lane and Oakcroft Lane), and to the southern-eastern boundary of the residential curtilage is a belt of mature poplar trees, which separate the residential plot from the open field to the south.

-Beyond this lies Crofton Cemetery to the east and south.
-To the southwest lies the existing residential development of Farm House Close. - 2.4 The boundary of The Grange is marked by a belt of mature leylandii trees (to Ranvilles Lane and Oakcroft Lane), and the south eastern boundary comprises a belt of mature poplar trees, which separate the residential plot from the open field to the southeast. - 2.5 Approximately 100 metres to the south of the application site lies Crofton Old Church, a Grade II listed property set within its historic churchyard.
-The larger cemetery to the east of the site is a more recent extension to the churchyard and is connected by a bridge to the historic churchyard.
-Glimpsed views of the church are achieved through the existing field entrance adjacent to the site from Oakcroft Lane. - 2.4 The Church and properties along Farm House Close are set in an elevated position, with the ground on the application site gently sloping to the north and east towards the lower level of Oakcroft Lane.
+- 2.4 To the south of the site lies Crofton Old Church, a Grade II listed property set within its historic churchyard.
+The larger cemetery on the eastern boundary of the application site is a more recent expansion to the churchyard and is connected by a bridge to the southeast of the application site.
+Glimpsed views of the church are achieved through the existing field entrance to the site from Oakcroft Lane. - 2.5 The Church and properties along Farm House Close are set in an elevated position, with the ground on the application site gently sloping to the north and east towards the lower level of Oakcroft Lane.